rsteel1/rsteel1.github.io/README.md

+# About

+This is the repo for my blog @ ryansteel.co.uk.

+Using the Hacker-Blog theme - see below for details.

 # The Hacker-Blog theme

 *Hacker-Blog is a minimalistic, responsive jekyll theme built for hackers.
 It is based on the [hacker theme](https://github.com/pages-themes/hacker) for project pages.*